 Can You Make Iced Latte At Home?

 Next, fill a glass with ice.
-Pour the milk over the ice cubes so that it’s just enough to cover their level.
+Pour the cold milk over the ice cubes so that it’s just enough to cover their level.
+As we’ll show below, you can also use steamed milk if you prefer.

-All that’s left to do is prepare your favorite espresso and pour it over the ice and milk.
-If you’re making this drink for the first time, we recommend adding the espresso in tiny amounts until you achieve the strength of coffee you prefer.
+All that’s left to do is prepare your favorite shot of espresso and pour it over the ice and milk.
+If you’re making an iced latte for the first time, we recommend adding the espresso in tiny amounts until you achieve the strength of coffee you prefer.

 Finally, give all the ingredients a stir and your iced latte is ready!
 As with iced coffee, you should always add your preferred sweetener to the espresso before pouring it over the ice-cold milk.
 Another trick to make your latte more flavorful is to add vanilla extract to the milk.